Eschatologue/CM_wiki/docs/equipment/adventuring-gear/containers.md

 ### Basket

-Adventuring Gear, 4 SP, Compact Weight
+Adventuring Gear, 4 SP, S.

 A Basket has 8 Inventory Slots.